sculpin/sculpin.io/source/index.md

 ## Project Status

-Sculpin continues to be **unstable**, under heavy development, and lacking in-depth documentation.
-Be prepared for possible changes in core functionality requiring you to fix your existing site.
+Sculpin is under heavy development and lacking in-depth documentation.
+Every attempt will be made to avoid major breaking changes but please be prepared for the possibility of changes in core functionality that may require you to fix your existing site.

 If you are interested in trying out Sculpin please check out the [documentation]({{site.url}}/documentation).